 2 System and Methods

 The overall process of the rCom framework is shown in Fig. 1.
 Three different databases include i).TF-target database, ligand-receptor pairs database and gene signaling regulated route databases are used to build communication routes.
 The source databases are downloaded in text or KGML format (Fig 1a).
-All the nodes (ligands, receptor, gene and TF) and edges (gene regulated relationship) are extracted from databases and stored in a graph structure.
+All the nodes (ligands, receptor, gene, and TF) and edges (gene regulated relationship) are extracted from databases and stored in a graph structure.
 In the graph structure, nodes regulated interactions are directional and are encoded as either activation or inhibition (Fig.1a, 1c).

 The input data are revealed in fig 1b.
 Single cell matrix contains gene expression values which are preprocessed through quality control, normalization, scaled and log transform.
 In the matrix, columns indicate cells and rows indicate genes.
 After log transformed, rCom treated gene with negative value as inhibited genes and gene with positive value as activated genes.